 When done right, SEO works.
 SEO matters, a lot.
 When SEO strategies are applied the right way, the results can be fantastic.
 I’ve had clients drive over a million dollars a month in revenue from their organic traffic.
 I’ve seen others grow their traffic and revenue by 100% year over year for several years in a row.

 Organic traffic is a direct result of your SEO efforts.
-Maybe your business isn’t big enough to drive a million dollars in revenue in a month but what would another 10%, 20% or even 50% increase mean for your business?
+Maybe your business isn’t big enough to drive a million dollars in revenue in a month but what would another 10%, 20%, or even 50% increase mean for your business?
 It’s possible with a well-optimized SEO program.
-The key is having the knowledge and background to create that type success.
+The key is having the knowledge and background to create that type of success.
 The average fully optimized SEO program drives 30-40% traffic and 20-30% revenue for an ecom website.
 That can have a considerable impact on the bottom line.

 While it’s true, your rankings aren’t guaranteed, and you have to look at SEO as an on-going project, the rewards are long-term.
 When you build your site’s authority through content or links, you can increase your overall keyword rankings, making it easier to rank for the terms that are the most important to you.

 The effort you put into an SEO program will drive traffic, orders, and revenue as long as you continue to create great content and optimize each piece.
-A blog post or website page that’s well optimized can rank well in the search engines and drive tons of traffic for years.
-It takes longer to build success through an SEO program, but the results are long lasting too.
+A blog post or website page that’s well-optimized can rank well in the search engines and drive tons of traffic for years.
+It takes longer to build success through an SEO program, but the results are long-lasting too.
 Would you care if a blog post was two years old if it drove 5,000 visits a month and generated $10,000 in revenue every month?
 Of course not.
 Most people would love to have a website that produced traffic and revenue numbers like that month after month.
 SEO can do that for you.

 I think many overlook SEO because they don’t fully understand the opportunity.
 If they do understand, they don’t know how to leverage SEO the right way.
 Maybe it seems too technical for some.
 They’re not sure what a Header Tag is.
 They don’t know what keyword to choose which page or blog post.
 Maybe they're unaware they need a unique Title Tag on every single page.
 It's possible they read a few blog posts but didn’t get the right information.
 Maybe they tried to do it themselves but didn’t know what they were doing and made mistakes.